Core Idea

 • Diagnosis: A clear-eyed assessment of the specific challenge.
 Not “we need to scale” but “our deployment pipeline averages 4 hours because 47 integration tests flake on every run, blocking daily releases.”
 A good diagnosis names the constraint, not just the symptom.

-• Guiding Policies: Rules and principles that address the diagnosis by shaping decision-making.
-They define the decision space without specifying exact actions.
+• Guiding Policies: Rules and principles that address the diagnosis by shaping decision-making without specifying exact actions.
 Example: “We will not add new integration tests until flake rate is below 5%.
 We will invest in parallel pipeline stages as the primary path to speed.”
-Guiding policies say what you will and won’t do, and why.

-• Coherent Actions: Specific, sequenced steps that implement the guiding policies.
+• Coherent Actions: Specific, sequenced steps that implement the guiding policies — mutually reinforcing, not pulling in different directions.
 Example: “Q1 — one engineer dedicated to flaky test elimination.
-Q2 — implement parallel build stages.
-Q3 — measure and iterate.”
-Actions must be mutually reinforcing, not pulling in different directions.
+Q2 — implement parallel build stages.”

 What Bad Strategy Looks Like in Engineering